Skip to Content

 The trace shows a flame graph of your workflow, including every component that executed with inputs and outputs.

 Some components will be hidden by default, but you can click the carat to expand them.
-Clicking on a component will show you details about it’s input props and outputs.
+Clicking on a component will show you details about it’s inputs and outputs.

 Running the dev server

-Now that you’ve built your workflows, you can easily turn them into REST APIs.
+Now that you’ve built your first workflow, you can easily turn it into a REST API.

 GenSX provides a local development server with local REST APIs that match the shape of workflows deployed to GenSX Cloud.
 You can run the dev server from the CLI:

-# Start the development server gensx start src/workflows.tsx
+# Start the development server gensx start src/workflows.ts

 The development server provides several key features: